 What do the tests involve?

-Children applying for the Queen Elizabeth School are required to sit three papers, all held on the same day with a 15-minute break between the tests.
+Children applying for the Queen Elizabeth School are required to sit two papers, one in English and one in mathematics, held on the same day.
+Both will be multiple choice.

 What version of the test is used?